jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 you likely don't have a previously deployed AS3 declaration.
 In fact if you add the `--version` flag to your `curl` command, you will see you got a `204` status code in your response.

-**NOTE:** AS3 Container `POST` requests with defined `targetHost` and `actions` attributes *do not* always mirror the responses of an AS3 iControl LX extension installed on a BIG-IP.
+**NOTE:** AS3 Container `POST` requests with defined `targetHost`,`targetPort`, and `actions` attributes *do not* always mirror the responses of an AS3 iControl LX extension installed on a BIG-IP.
 This is important to note when testing your orchestrations.
 You will want to validate your requests against the AS3 container, not just AS3 iControl LX extensions installed locally on BIG-IPs.

 As an example, assuming you have the AS3 iControl LX extension installed on your remote BIG-IP, when you place both the `POST` and `GET` requests to `/mgmt/shared/appsvcs/declare` without a deployed declaration you'll get status code `404` response, not the `204` response returned when using AS3 in the container.